MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/dotnet-core.md

 ::: moniker range="<=azure-devops-2022"

 1. Go to your project and select **Pipelines**.
-1. Select **Create pipeline** or if you're not create the first pipeline for this project,  **New pipeline**.
+1. Select **Create pipeline** or if you're not creating the first pipeline for this project,  **New pipeline**.

-At this point, you can continue creating your pipeline with YAML or use the classic editor.
-To use the classic editor, select [**Use the classic editor**](#create-pipeline-with-the-classic-editor).
+At this point, you can continue creating your pipeline with the YAML editor or the classic editor.
+To use the classic editor, select [Use the classic editor](#create-pipeline-with-the-classic-editor).

 #### Create a pipeline with the YAML pipeline editor